anhnguyendepocen/M335/docs/homework_schedule.md

  * [Details](class_tasks/task03_details.html)

-#### 1/17 (2.4)
+### 5/2 (2.4)

 Learning how to ask interesting questions takes time.
 As data scientists we need to learn how to ask questions that data can answer.
-This task supports your semester project.
+This task supports your semester project. **Note that the reading on data transformation below is necessary for the case study for this week and may be the most important reading of the semester to fully understand**

  * [Details](class_tasks/task04_details.html)